Hundreds wait in line for Hostetler’s annual turkey giveaway

 “This year, I came prepared with a laptop, table and chairs,” Jackson said, adding that the free turkey was one less thing she had to pay for.

-Jackson’s 13-year-old daughter Verajiah Jackson said waiting in line wasn’t the most pleasant experience, but she kept busy and she can’t wait until Thanksgiving Day.
+Jackson’s 13-year-old daughter, Verajiah, said waiting in line wasn’t the most pleasant experience, but she kept busy and she can’t wait until Thanksgiving Day.

 “It was really freezing,” Verajiah said.
 “I kept busy drawing, coloring and playing on mom’s phone.”

-As Jackson and her daughter exited the Merced Fairgrounds Grandstand Monday, they were greeted by Hostetler, who Jackson said responded to her email asking about the event.
+As Jackson and her daughter exited the Merced fairgrounds grandstand Monday, they were greeted by Hostetler, whom Jackson said responded to her email asking about the event.

-“You can’t take money with you (at death),” Hostetler said.
+“You can’t take money with you,” Hostetler said.
 “If you have money to spend, it’s good to give.”

 Vikaas Shanker: 209-826-3831, ext.
 6562